When you finish this chapter you will be able to:

 Skeletal anatomy of the shoulder complex (anterior view).
 (From Saladin, K. S., Anatomy and physiology, 5th ed.
 Dubuque, IA: McGraw-Hill Higher Education, 2010.)

 Shoulder complex articulations:

 Ligaments at each of the four articulations act collectively to provide stability to the shoulder complex (Figure 18–3).

 Shoulder complex articulations, ligaments, and bursae.
 (From Saladin, K. S., Anatomy and physiology, 5th ed.
 Dubuque, IA: McGraw-Hill Higher Education, 2010.)

 The clavicle articulates with the sternum to form the sternoclavicular joint, the only direct connection between the upper extremity and the trunk.
 The sternoclavicular joint is extremely weak because of its bony arrangement, but it is held securely by the sternoclavicular ligament that pulls the clavicle downward and toward the sternum, in effect anchoring it.
 The clavicle is permitted to move up and down, forward and backward, and in rotation.36

 The acromioclavicular joint is a gliding articulation of the lateral end of the clavicle with the acromion process of the scapula.
-This junction is rather ...
+This junction is rather weak.
+The ...